 So what happens next?

-We'll connect you with Carol Baird, High Risk Breast Navigator, who has extensive experience helping women who may be at higher risk for breast cancer.
-When you meet with Carol, she will ask you detailed questions based on the information you provided about your health and medical history.
-She’ll also ask you about your family’s health history and ancestry, and perform a thorough breast exam.
+We'll connect you with a breast specialist who has extensive experience helping women who may be at higher risk for breast cancer.
+When you meet with our breast specialist, you will be asked questions based on the information you provided about your health and medical history.
+You will also be asked about your family’s health history and ancestry, and perform a thorough breast exam.
 After this evaluation, you may not need additional care.
-But if you do, Carol will make personalized recommendations for you.
+But if you do, our breast specialist will make personalized recommendations for you.

 Possible next steps may include any of the following:

 - Recommending additional imaging tests, such as a breast MRI (a highly sensitive test that can detect problems early) in addition to your mammogram.